-For the FY2022-23 IPLAR, the fiscal year must END on one day during this timeframe: July 1, 2022 - June 30, 2023.
+For the FY2023-24 IPLAR, the fiscal year must END on one day during this timeframe: July 1, 2023 - June 30, 2024.

 Non-compliance/non-submission of a web based IPLAR is a violation of Illinois library law and jeopardizes a public library's receipt of grant funding from the Illinois State Library.
-Grants affected include, but are not limited to: Public Library Per Capita and Equalization Aid, Live and Learn Public Library Construction, and Library Services and Technology Act (LSTA).
+Grants affected include but are not limited to: Public Library Per Capita and Equalization Grant, Public Library Construction Program grants, and Library Services and Technology Act (LSTA) grants.